chef/automate/components/automate-chef-io/content/docs/workflow_install.md

     chef_user = "workflow"
     ```

-    The FQDN saved in the `workflow.toml` on the Chef Automate Server must match the FQDN of the Chef Server (find it by entering `hostname --fqdn` into your Chef Server terminal) or you will have SSL certificate failures later in this process.
+    The FQDN saved in the `workflow.toml` on the Chef Automate Server must match the FQDN of the Chef Infra Server (find it by entering `hostname --fqdn` into your Chef Infra Server terminal) or you will have SSL certificate failures later in this process.

     For example, if running `hostname --fqdn` from your Automate server command line returns `automate-test`, then that hostname will need to be in the local dns configuration on your workstation.